Ibusuki Station: Layout

-Adjacent stations
+The station consists of one side platform and one island platform, allowing trains to switch and turn around.
+The platforms are connected by a footbridge.
+There are several sidings on the west side of the station.
+Platform 1 is mainly used, and other platforms are used when platform 1 is not available for switching.
+The station has a Midori no Madoguchi staffed ticket office.

+Platforms

 History

-The station opened on 19 December 1934.
-With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR Kyushu.

-History

 Japanese Government Railways (JGR) had opened the then Ibusuki Line (指宿線) from Nishi-Kagoshima (now Kagoshima-Chūō, which had reached Goino by 7 December 1930 and Kiire by 20 May 1934.
 In the next phase of expansion, the track was extended further south and Ibusuki opened as the new southern terminus on 19 December 1934.
 It became a through-station on 25 March 1936 when the track was further extended to Yamakawa.
 On 31 October 1963, the line which served the station was renamed the Ibusuki Makurazaki Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

+Passenger statistics

+In fiscal 2020, the station was used by an average of 391 passengers daily (boarding passengers only), and it ranked 245th among the busiest stations of JR Kyushu.